MiMoText/MiMoTextBase_Tutorial/pages/tutorial/change_over_time.md

 We can observe an [augmentation of novel production](https://tinyurl.com/2xonar28){:target="\_blank", rel: "noopener noreferrer"} in the later decades, a finding also backed by secondary literature (see for example Franco Moretti on the rise of the novel: Moretti 2005: 9).

-Furthermore, we can also combine information on first publications dates and a certain topic.
+Furthermore, we can also combine information on first publication dates and a certain topic.
 Let's see how the thematic concept "travel" evolved over time:

 [Query to retrieve the theme 'travel' over time in French novels 1751-1800](https://tinyurl.com/2429zfwe){:target="\_blank", rel: "noopener noreferrer"}